qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 6_ Control Flow.md

 Icon generalizes the concept of iterators, providing a generator mechanism that causes any expression in which it is embedded to enumerate multiple values on demand.

 IN MORE DEPTH

+We consider Icon generators in more detail on the companion site.
+The language’s enumeration-controlled loop, the every loop, can contain not only a generator,

 but any expression that contains a generator.
 Generators can also be used in con- structs like if statements, which will execute their nested code if any generated value makes the condition true, automatically searching through all the possi- bilities.
 When generators are nested, Icon explores all possible combinations of generated values, and will even backtrack where necessary to undo unsuccessful control-ﬂow branches or assignments.